Inside Katharine McPhee's Dramatic Relationship History

 So she did, releasing her self-titled debut album in January 2007, booking a guest role on Ugly Betty and then landing her first movie, the Anna Faris-starring 2008 comedy The House Bunny.

 And Cokas did end up putting a ring on her finger.
 Their engagement was first reported in November 2007, and they tied the knot on Feb.
-2, 2008, at Beverly Hills Presbyterian Church in front of more than 300 guests, including fellow Idol alums Kellie Pickler (who served as a bridesmaid) and Mandisa and House Bunny co-star Rumer Willis.
+2, 2008, at Beverly Hills Presbyterian Church in front of more than 300 guests, including fellow Idol alums Kellie Pickler (who was a bridesmaid) and Mandisa, and House Bunny co-star Rumer Willis.

 He's "the love of my life," McPhee told People at the time.
 "This is a once in a lifetime occasion and everything is just perfect."
 She wore a strapless, intricately beaded Manuel Mota gown and $250,000 worth of jewels on loan from Neil Lane.